jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0-12 Agenda.md

 - How to add knowledge and skills to an LLM
 - 10 simple steps to training an LLM

-- GUI Lab part 1 - Accessing and querying a SLM
+# - GUI Lab part 1 - Accessing and querying a SLM

-# - InstructLab – Taxonomy, knowledge, Skills, and other files for training
+# - Organising and collating your knowledge and skills
 - Taxonomy
 - Knowledge
 - Skills